FREQUENTLY ASKED QUESTIONS

 Group sessions last for 90-minutes.

-For individuals and couples we recommend beginning with one session per week for the first month and then gradually increasing the space between sessions.
+For individuals and couples we recommend beginning with one session per week.
 However, there is no "one-size-fits-all" and this is something you can discuss with your psychologist.

 Therapy groups run for 10-sessions and we ask for all participants to commit to the full 10-session program.